 The Polygon Gallery

-The Polygon Gallery will open its doors in November 2017.
+The Polygon Gallery opened its doors in November 2017.
 With a mandate to exhibit and disseminate photography and media art, emphasizing contemporary practices within a context of historical and international art-making, formerly as the Presentation House Gallery, organizes national and international exhibitions, produces award-winning publications, and offers engaging public events and art education programs.
 Some of the world’s most important artists, both local and international, have been featured by the organization—from acclaimed Vancouver visual artists Stan Douglas, Fred Herzog, and Ian Wallace to leading international figures such as Hiroshi Sugimoto and Annette Kelm.
 After 40 prolific years as Presentation House Gallery, the organization has taken a new shape, and a new name, on the waterfront of Vancouver’s North Shore with a purpose-built building.

 The Y.P.
 Heung Foundation is proud to be amongst the donors in a Capital Campaign that have contributed to the realization of the Polygon Gallery’s new building.